nicoespeon/nicoespeon.github.io/src/pages/articles/en/2013-06-11--convert-sass-project-into-less/index.md

 As a general rule, we can say that [SASS is more powerful than LESS](http://css-tricks.com/sass-vs-less/) because it notably has a bunch of additional functionalities.
 However, this is a matter of taste and LESS could suffice enough to please you and, in my opinion, is easier to use at first.

-Personnally, **I use LESS instead of SASS** with my projects, mostfully because I get used to it.
+Personally, **I use LESS instead of SASS** with my projects, mostfully because I get used to it.

 In the same time, I tend to use the inuit.css framework (instead of Bootstrap) on these projects.
 But inuit.css uses SASS!